INTERVIEWQuestions & Answers

 This is why in experiments involving lucid dreams and out-of-body activities, it is important to remain “lucid” and pragmatic.
 You see, in Phosphenism we don’t make things up.
-We are concrete, we experiment, verify, control.
-Dr. Lefebure’s work has a concrete goal that is very far removed from the themes on which you asked me about.
+We are concrete, we experiment, verify, and control.
+Dr. LEFEBURE’s work has a concrete aim that is very far removed from the themes on which you asked me about.

 Q.: I suppose that aliens and Essenes are on the same level.

-Dr. Lefebure liked to remind us : “He puts into a pump what it’s connected to.
+Dr. LEFEBURE liked to remind us: “He puts into a pump what it’s connected to.
 If you use a pump to draw water from a well and there’s silt at the bottom, silt will come out at the end of the pump.
 If there is clear water at the bottom of the well, you will get clear water from your pump.
-In other words, in my classes I always insist on studying astronomy for several reasons that it would be a bit long to explain now but that you will find by searching the blog.
+In other words, in my classes, I always insist on studying astronomy for several reasons that would be a bit long to explain now but that you will find by searching the blog.